How to Choose a Prenatal Multivitamin

 Not long ago, a couple I train was planning to start a family.
 Their doctor prescribed a multivitamin, and they asked for my opinion.
 The product came in a 30-day blister pack with 30 pink (a.m.) tablets and 30 blue (p.m.) tablets.

-Before we even discuss the medicinal ingredients, let’s take a closer look at the “non-medicinal” ingredients:
+Before we even talk about the medicinal ingredients, let’s take a closer look at the non-medicinal ingredients.

-Now, compare that to a professional-grade prenatal multivitamin that can only be obtained through a licensed healthcare professional.
-This product comes in daily packets, each containing two green (multi) tablets and four white (mineral) tablets.
-Here’s the list of “non-medicinal” ingredients:
+Now compare that to a professional-grade prenatal multivitamin available only through a licensed healthcare professional.
+This one comes in daily packets containing two green (multi) tablets and four white (mineral) tablets.
+Here’s the list of non-medicinal ingredients:

-Take a moment to examine both products.
 Even without being an expert, the difference is glaring.
-The first product is packed with unnecessary chemicals and artificial dyes.
-Is that what you want in your system—let alone your future child’s?
+The first product is loaded with unnecessary chemicals, synthetic additives, and artificial dyes.
+Is that really what you want in your system—let alone your future child’s?

 As for the medicinal ingredients, the first product falls flat.
-It’s made with cheap components, provides inadequate doses, and uses inferior forms of key vitamins and minerals.
+It’s made with cheap components, inadequate doses, and inferior forms of key vitamins and minerals.

-For example, you can often judge the quality of a multivitamin by the type of magnesium it contains.
-Fifty milligrams of magnesium oxide doesn’t compare to 250 milligrams of magnesium citrate or magnesium aspartate.
-(I dive into this topic further in my book, Lean and Mean.)
+Take magnesium, for instance.
+The type and amount make a big difference.
+Fifty milligrams of magnesium oxide doesn’t hold a candle to 250 milligrams of magnesium citrate or magnesium aspartate.
+(I go into more detail on this in my book, Lean and Mean.)

-So, which product do you think relies on inferior magnesium oxide and folic acid?
+So, which product do you think contains the subpar magnesium oxide and folic acid?

-And which one uses superior magnesium citrate/aspartate and methylfolate?
+And which one delivers magnesium citrate/aspartate and methylfolate?

 For the record, the professional-grade multivitamin I recommend is Metagenics Fem Prenatal.
-Over the years, I’ve suggested it to dozens of women, and the feedback has been consistently positive.
+I’ve recommended it to dozens of women over the years, and the feedback has been consistently excellent.

 Bottom Line

-Taking a high-quality multivitamin, along with a probiotic and fish oil, during the prenatal stage is crucial.
-But don’t just grab any supplement off the shelf.
-Always read the label carefully.
-If the ingredient list raises red flags, don’t use it.
-Your health—and your baby’s health—deserve nothing but the best.
+Taking a high-quality multivitamin—along with a probiotic and fish oil—during the prenatal stage is crucial.
+But don’t just grab anything off the shelf.
+Read the label carefully.
+If the ingredient list raises red flags, put it back.
+Your health—and your baby’s health—deserve the best.

 follow